dnltsk/serialization-benchmark/README.md

 ```

 bye using the [_JSON for Modern C++_](https://github.com/nlohmann/json) library.
-Which is -btw- not designed for high speed JSON mapping, see [parsing time benchmarks](https://github.com/miloyip/nativejson-benchmark#parsing-time), but
+Which is not designed for high speed JSON mapping, see [parsing time benchmarks](https://github.com/miloyip/nativejson-benchmark#parsing-time), but
 the aim of that playground project is just to get an idea about performance differences.

 Snapshot of the project's output: